Skip to main content

 6

-Once terms are agreed, we ensure everything is documented properly before you submit any payment:
+Once the collector agrees to terms, we help you get everything documented properly before you submit any payment:

 • Written settlement agreement obtained before any payment